New products that turn ideas into market decisions

 How we structure it

-We combine workshop, design and delivery into one rhythm
+We combine workshop, design and implementation into one rhythm

 We work in short iterations that end with a working outcome and a next decision.